electrode-io/electrode-native/docs/cli/cauldron/add/miniapps.md

 `<miniapps..>`

-* One or more MiniApps (delimited by spaces) to add to a target native application version in the Cauldron.
+* One or more package path to MiniApps (delimited by spaces) to add to a target native application version in the Cauldron.
-* You can only add MiniApp versions that have been published to NPM.
-* You cannot use the `file` or `git` schemes for the MiniApp(s).

 **Example**